MikeG621/YOGEME/Readme.txt

      - Text box to directly modify the INI contents
    - Unsupported/unrecognized sections/values are kept, as are comments
    - During Write, adds short description from the LST if possible
-   - Added COncourse and HullIcon support
+   - Added Concourse and HullIcon support
    - Added MissionObject weapon profiles
    - Added MissionTie craft text and stats profiles
    - Fixed FamHangarCamera to use correct key names